spesmilo/electrum-server/README-IRC.md

     #report_stratum_http_port = 80

-`irc` is used to determine whether the IRC thread will be started or the Electrum server will run in private mode.
+`irc` is used to determine whether the IRC thread will be started or the Electrum server will run in private mode (default).
 In private mode, `./server.py peers` will always return an empty list.

 `host` is a fully-qualified domain name (FQDN) of your Electrum server.
 It is